RealVybornak/flappy_bird/README.md

+# Flappy Bird Learing Project

+**author**: RealVybornak

+**email**: <mira.vyborny110@gmail.com>

+***

+## Description

+Here goes the project description.

+1. what purpose it serves
+2. how it works
+3. what are the main features

+## How to install

+_to be implemented later_

+## How to Play

+some text here

+## Planned features

+1. Menu

+    Menu in the beginning of the game.
+More desc ...

+2. Speed control

+3. ...
+4. ...
+5. ...
+6. ...
+7. ...
+8. ...
+9. ...
+10. MVC design

+## Rewrite this into the categories

 game parts
   – menu
       – window with just play and some title (maybe setting window with customizable sound and music)